TosbackCgusBridge-Bot/CGUs-versions/Bestbuy/Privacy Policy.md

 To help us understand and enhance our interactions with visitors to our websites, we may permit web analytics providers to collect information on our websites using automated tools like cookies or web beacons.
 We also may share personal information with those providers.
 We may have similar arrangements with interest-based advertisers.
 Interest-based advertising is covered in more detail below.

+**Location Information**
+Some of our websites and mobile applications may collect certain information such as the type of mobile device you're using or your specific location to help you search for one of our stores.
+To allow any application to identify your location, you must enable this functionality through your mobile device's settings to allow the use of technologies such as Wi-Fi, GPS signals, cell tower position, or other technologies.
+Best Buy has no control over your device's settings.

 **Public Forums**
-Our Web site offers publicly accessible blogs or community forums.
+Our websites offer publicly accessible blogs or community forums.
 You should be aware that any information you provide in these areas may be read, collected, and used by others who access them.

 How We Use the Information We Collect